Packard Automotive Plant: Bust and demolition

-The city demolished several structures on parcels it owns at the Packard Plant in 2017.
+The city demolished several structures on parcels it owned at the Packard Plant in 2017.
 In October 2020, it was announced that the original redevelopment vision for the site had been abandoned, and Palazuelo would be placing the property up for sale, with an eye toward large-scale demolition to repurpose the site for industrial use.

 On April 7, 2022, Wayne County Circuit Court Judge Brian Sullivan ordered the demolition of the Packard auto plant in Detroit, finding that it had become a public nuisance.
 The city began a search for contractors in May 2022.
 In late July 2022, Detroit City Council approved a nearly $1.7 million contract for the demolition of a portion of the Packard Plant.

-On October 27, 2022, demolition began on building 21 of the northern complex.
+On October 27, 2022, demolition began on building 21 of the northern complex; building 21 had been noted as "Leaning" on an occupied building, and causing structural damages.
 Demolition finished by the end of December; however, some remnants remained.

 On January 24, 2023, the city began demolishing a second portion of the plant, building 28, of the southern complex.
+By the end of March, demolition of building 28 was successful, and all rubble was transported away from the site.
+However, by early April, it was revealed that the city halted all demolition operations at the Packard Plant, including the (then) ongoing demolition of building 21.
+The absentee owner was able to pay their property taxes before the deadline came, which allowed them to secure their ownership of the privately owned sections of the Packard Plant.
+As of early April, new "NO TRESSPASSING/PRIVATELY OWNED" signs have been posted at every privately owned parcel.
+The city of Detroit may not have the rights to proceed with demolition anymore.
 The city stated that they will save some buildings of the Packard Plant in order to preserve history but will continue to demolish other portions of the plant throughout 2023.

+On March 4, 2024 demolition began again.
+Concluding the demolition of buildings 34 to 38 at the southernmost end of the complex, preceding the demolition of largest buildings, 1-19, excluding 13.
+On October 10th, the building's iconic southern water tower was toppled by two guy-wires.
+The City of Detroit, using funds from the American Rescue Plan, expects to clear the site before the end of 2024.
+Two of the facades of the structure, administrative building 13 and building 27, that face each other across E. Grand Boulevard, will be preserved for their historical significance.

+By late December 2024, all structural components of the plant had been razed, except for two adjacent sections along E. Grand Boulevard which are slated for preservation.